All news

 Charlie Dalin: "I feel like I'm stronger this time"

-SKIPPERS' SAYINGS (1/40).
+THE SKIPPERS SAID (1/40).
 First to cross the finish line, second in the final ranking four years ago, Charlie Dalin, the skipper of Macif Santé Prévoyance is back for a second Vendée Globe challenge even more motivated than ever.

 With a new boat which he has already proven to be competitive and a preparation during which there has been no stone left unturned, the skipper who qualified as a naval architect in Southampton and is from Le Havre originally, believes he and his programme are stronger than ever.
 He exudes the confidence of someone who knows he has achieved more than enough to be considered among the favourites to win…